 Here is a youtube video of a Moon of a donut Earth:

 You can also get donut shaped solutions for end state of a collapsing gas cloud, which are stable, in principle.
-So, you could have young toroidal stars as the author suggests in this paper : General Relativistic Structure of Star Toroidal Systems (1992).
+So, you could have a huge toroidal planet with a young star at the center, as the author suggests in this paper : .

 Anders Sandberg's fun article explores many aspects of life on a donut shaped planet - and the orbits of satellites and moons around such a planet.